Museo de Antropología

 The impressive state theatre hosts both the Orquesta Sinfónica de Xalapa and the Ballet Folklórico of the Universidad Veracruzana.
 It is...

-The museum is set in spacious gardens on the west side of Avenida Xalapa, 4km northwest of the center.
-To get there, take a ‘Camacho-Tesorería’ bus (M$6) from the corner of Enríquez and Parque Juárez.
+To get there, take a ‘Camacho-Tesorería’ bus (M$8) from the corner of Enríquez and Parque Juárez.
 To return, take a bus marked ‘Centro.’
-A taxi costs M$20 to M$30.
+A taxi costs M$30.